NMR Spectroscopy Facility

 Cancellations

-Reservation can be canceled 15 min prior the reservation.
+The reservation can be canceled 15 min prior to the reservation.

-If the user missed the reservation for more than 15 minutes, remainder of time slot will be available to other users for the reservations.
+If the user missed the reservation for more than 15 minutes, the remainder of the time slot will be available to other users for the reservations.

 Training is performed by the NMR facility manager.
-Users must follow the instructions of the staff.
+Users must follow the staff's instructions.

-• A refresher course is required if you did not use the facility for more than 12 month.
+• A refresher course is required if you have not used the facility for more than 12 months.

-Certain types of experiments, which are not included in the basic training require additional training session which should be scheduled separately.
+Certain types of experiments not included in the basic training require additional training sessions that should be scheduled separately.

-NMR facility supports education of students at various levels.
-Advanced NMR can be incorporated into the graduate and undergraduate coursed.
-Theory and hands-on and practical session for students s are available.
+The NMR facility supports student education at various levels.
+Advanced NMR can be incorporated into the graduate and undergraduate courses.
+Theory, hands-on, and practical sessions for students are available.

-A graduate course on advanced NMR is offered at School of Pharmacy at the University of Mississippi.
+A graduate-level course on advanced NMR is offered at the University of Mississippi School of Pharmacy.

-NMR facility also supports STEM education and encourages participation of the students from community colleges and K-12 schools.
-Core is open for collaboration with students, teachers, and faculty in order to assist with development of research projects and providing access to the instrument.
+The NMR facility also supports STEM education and encourages student participation from community colleges and K-12 schools.
+Core is open to collaborating with students, teachers, and faculty to assist with the development of research projects and to provide access to the instrument.

-This approach aims to gain interest of the young students in STEM field and providing access to the modern instrumentation.
+This approach aims to pique young students' interest in STEM and provide access to modern instrumentation.

-Please contact NMR facility staff for educational opportunities.
+Please contact the NMR facility staff for educational opportunities.

 Scheduling a Tour

-Core staff host variety of tours to the NMR facility to provide demonstration of capabilities of the instrumentation or for educational purposes for interested users including K-12 students, teachers, external researchers, college students, and faculty.
+Core staff hosts a variety of tours of the NMR facility to demonstrate the capabilities of the instrumentation or for educational purposes for interested users, including K-12 students, teachers, external researchers, college students, and faculty.
 Please contact us for additional information or for scheduling a tour.

 To access the NMR Core Facility, students, research scientists, and external users must respect the following policies: